Skip to content

 What are networks?

 UWLSU Networks are community groups within your SU to help you connect with other students, create opportunities and address equality gaps in different groups of our student body.
-They exist to make positive change that will improve your experience - for anyone that identifies as a member of each community.
+They exist to make positive change that will improve your experience – for anyone that identifies as a member of each community

-All our Liberation Networks consist of:
+Networks consist of: